yunpeng-shi/fast-cryoEM-PCA/README.md

 ``whiten``: whether or not whiten the image

 ``noise_psd``: if choose ``None``, then noise power spectrum (radial functions) will be estimated.
-The radial function representation (1-D data) largely reduces the memory requirement, and it also reduces the noise in psd estimation by averaging over the rings (psd on the rings are estimated by NUFFT).
+The radial function representation (1-D data) largely reduces the memory requirement, and it also reduces the noise in the psd estimation by averaging over the rings (psd on the rings are estimated by NUFFT).

 ``store_noise_psd``: whether stores noise psd (1-D radial functions)